amberpixels/dcba/README.md

 ---

-This repo is the **canonical spec** - reference it from a project's `internal/doc.go` instead of copying the whole explanation into every codebase.

 DCBA splits an application's `internal/` tree into four sibling layers and fixes the **direction** dependencies may point.
-It's the same idea as Hexagonal / Clean / Onion architecture, boiled down to four directories and one rule you can enforce with a linter.
+Same idea as Hexagonal / Clean / Onion architecture, boiled down to four directories and one rule you can enforce with a linter.

+This repo is the **canonical spec**: reference it from a project's `internal/doc.go` instead of copying the whole explanation into every codebase.

 ## The four layers